-Portraiture must be a pretty intimate process.
+Portraiture is an intimate process.
 What do you do to make sure you capture the essence of your subjects?

 I stay pretty quiet.
 Portraits brought me into photography in the first place.
 It was a way of overcoming my own shyness.

 I was young when I first started travelling.
 I wanted to get in touch with people and the camera became the key to doing that; the way to walk up to another human being and interact with them.
 A camera is a great excuse for many things.